 When applied as a full body massage, typically the Thai ten Sen Energy lines (Sib Sen Meridians) are treated, which assumes knowledge of the (whereabouts) of the Sen Lines and/or a basic knowledge of giving Thai Massage.

-If not offered as a full body massage, herbal compresses are applied in fact locally, let’s say on the abdominal region or on the lower back region, etc, depending on the goal of the treatment (for instance, Womb lifting, Abdominal Massage, Genital Massage, Postpartum Yu Fai, and so on).
+If not offered as a full body massage, herbal compresses are applied in fact locally, let’s say on the abdominal region or on the lower back region, etc., depending on the goal of the treatment (for instance, Womb lifting, Abdominal Massage, Genital Massage, Postpartum Yu Fai, and so on).

-Making Packs & Compresses – Herbal Knowledge
+Making Packs and Compresses – Herbal Knowledge

 A key aspect with herbal compress massages is the selection of herbs used for the packs/compresses.